 Vintage Visions: A Day in the Life of Godiva, Edinburgh's Fashion Haven

-What advice might you give independent designers or people wanting to start up their own store like you?
+What advice might you give independent designers or people wanting to start up their store like you?

 What do you think?